 8. To avoid vegetable gluts, it is best to sow or plant in succession, the usual gardening tip is sow every fortnight.
 Plants seeded at the same time, or planted at the same time will produce fruit at the same time which can create a glut.
 To avoid this plant /sow a quantity of the veg and then a fortnight later repeat and continue doing through summer until the end date for planting, often around end of July.

-If space is limited use tubs and containers for veg, but containers will need more attention particularly watering.
+9. If space is limited use tubs and containers for veg, bearing in mind that containers will need more attention particularly the need for watering.
 For gardening tips on growing vegetables in containers follow this link.
 Tubs are a contained environment and as such they dry out more easily which may present a problem over holiday periods.click here for gardening tips on looking after the garden whilst on holiday.

 10. Accept the weather, as you can't control it.
 Torrential wet summers are a perfect condition for blight and dry summers cause plants to bolt and it never rains when you want it to.